santagarwal/react-fontawesome/README.md

 You probably want to use our icons in more than one component in your app, right?

-But with explicit importing, it could become tedious to import into each of your app's components every icon you want to reference in that component.
+But with individual use, it could become tedious to import into each of your app's components every icon you want to reference in that component.

 So, add them to the _library_.
-Do this setup once in some initializing module of your app, adding all of the icons you'll use in your app's React components.
+Do this setup once in the initializing module of your app, adding all of the icons you'll use in your app's React components.

 Suppose `App.js` initializes my app, including the library.
 For this example,